drewww/prism/_sources/making-a-roguelike/part2.rst.txt

    return Void

-This is a simple tag component that we'll put on cells to indicate that an actor can fall here if they don't have an allowed movetype while standing on the cell.
+This is a simple tag component that marks tiles where actors can fall if they don’t have an allowed movement type.

 Adding Void to Our Pit
 ----------------------

 1. Navigate to ``modules/MyGame/cells/pit.lua``

-Add the following line to it's components:
+Add the following line to its components:

 .. code:: lua